aviharos/momams/README.md

 The Orion Context Broker notifies [Fiware Cygnus](https://github.com/FIWARE/tutorials.Historic-Context-Flume) whenever a component changes.
 Cygnus stores all historical data into a [PostgreSQL](https://www.postgresql.org/) historic database.
 The user needs to configure this notification when the docker project is started.

-The [R4T OEE microservice](https://github.com/aviharos/oee) periodically calculates the OEE data and the throughput of each Workstation object and constantly updates them as separate Orion objects.
-There is one OEE and Throughput object for each Workstation.
-Since Cygnus logs the changes in the OEE and Throughput objects too, there will be one PostgreSQL table for the OEE and Throughput objects' logs for each Workstation.
+The [R4T OEE microservice](https://github.com/aviharos/oee) periodically calculates the OEE data and the throughput of each Workstation object and constantly updates them as attributes of the Workstation object.
+Since Cygnus logs the changes in the OEE and Throughput attributes too, these KPIs will be included in the PostgreSQL table for the Workstation object's logs.

 [Grafana](https://grafana.com/) is connected to the PostgreSQL.
 It is configured with custom dashboards.
 Operators and managers can be configured to have different privileges and different dashboards.
 Grafana is also configured to check certain values, and if they exceed or fall below a certain threshold, Grafana sends an alert to the operator about a task through [Discord](https://discord.com/).
 The Grafana configuration, including alerting is covered in-depth in the official tutorials.
 The alert can also be displayed on the dashboard using Grafana's value mapping feature.

 ## How to adapt it?

-First of all, read the [R4T OEE microservice's docs](https://github.com/aviharos/oee).
-It covers most of the adoption of MOMAMS.
+First of all, read the [R4T OEE microservice's docs](https://github.com/aviharos/oee), including the 3 official Fiware tutorials referenced in it.
+These cover most of the adoption of MOMAMS.
 You need to follow the OEE microservice's data model is described in the OEE microservice's README.
 MOMAMS extends this data model with the following:

 - Storages:
     - add storage objects with counters
-- Jobs:
-    - add the following attributes to each Workstation:
-        - RefWorkstation: refers to the Workstation of the Job's current operation

 See the [json](json) folder for an example setup.